tardate/LittleArduinoProjects/playground/pedalShieldUno/AudioDSP/README.md

 ## Notes

-When I built the [AudioDSP](../../AudioDSP) pedalSHIELD UNO clone to investigate it's operation, I started collecting my code in a class library [AudioDspDriver](../../../libraries/AudioDspDriver).
+When I built the [AudioDSP](../../AudioDSP) pedalSHIELD UNO clone to investigate its operation, I started collecting my code in a class library [AudioDspDriver](../../../libraries/AudioDspDriver).

 I'm liking the encapsulation and reuse it provides over just hacking sketches based on the pedalSHIELD examples, but I wouldn't say it's ready to be raised in status as a published library yet.

-So this project is an exercise in putting the (private) [AudioDspDriver](../../../libraries/AudioDspDriver) library though it's paces by first testing how it can be used to implement the equivalent of all the pedalSHIELD UNO examples.
+So this project is an exercise in putting the (private) [AudioDspDriver](../../../libraries/AudioDspDriver) library though its paces by first testing how it can be used to implement the equivalent of all the pedalSHIELD UNO examples.

 The scope traces below are all captured with a 600mV 1kHz input signal on CH1.